If you’re experiencing any of the 5 dental symptoms listed below, you should pay your dentist a visit.

 1. A Sore or Spot That Won’t Heal

-For example, dental wounds that don't heal themself can sometimes indicate diabetes.
-People who have diabetes will need a longer time to heal than those who don't;
+For example, dental wounds that don’t heal themselves can sometimes indicate diabetes.
+People who have diabetes will need a longer time to heal than those who don’t;

 If you have a wound in your mouth that doesn’t heal or less painful in a week or two, make an appointment to see your dentist and your primary care doctor.
 You may need to have your blood sugar levels checked to ensure they aren’t too high.

-Spots or sores in your mouth can sometimes appear as white areas called leukoplakia or as red lesion called erythroplakia.
+Spots or sores in your mouth can sometimes appear as white areas called leukoplakia or as red lesions called erythroplakia.
 In more serious cases, these lesions might be linked to oral cancers.